grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 user.Equals(anotherUserWithTheSameName);
 ```

 Great!
+Again, we don't care what `anotherUserWithTheSameName` is yet.
+We treat it as a placeholder.
 Now the last line:

 ```gherkin
 Then it should appear equal to this other user